Emergency Medical Services, AS

 - Requires decisions/actions related to end of life issues

 - Exposed to products containing latex

 English Language Skills

-Although proficiency in English is not a criterion for admission into the EMS program, students must be able to speak, write and read English to ensure patient safety and to complete classes successfully.
+Although proficiency in English is not a criterion for admission into the EMT-P program, students are encouraged to be able to speak, write and read English to complete classes successfully and ensure safety for themselves and others.